Socialist Workers Party (UK): Leadership

 The leadership is formed by a central committee, and a national committee.
-Elections on a slate offers "previously agreed leaders to [the SWP's] members for ratification, rather than an open vote for leadership candidates" to the central committee are held at the national conference each January.
-As of 2023 the central committee members were: Weyman Bennett, Michael Bradley, Alex Callinicos, Joseph Choonara, Charlie Kimber, Amy Leather, Judith Orr, Julie Sherry and Mark L Thomas.
-Two trade union activists, whose names are withheld to protect them from their employers, were also elected.
+Elections to the central committee are held at the national conference each January.
+As of 2023 the central committee members were: Alex Callinicos, Amy Leather, Camilla R, Charlie Kimber, Héctor Puente Sierra, Jessica Walsh, Joseph Choonara, Julie Sherry, Lewis Nielsen, Mark Thomas, Michael Bradley, Nadia Sayed, Sophia Beach, Tomáš Tengely Evans and Weyman Bennett.

-The national committee consists of 50 members elected annually at national conference.
+The national committee consists of 51 members elected annually at national conference.
 At least four party councils a year are to be arranged by the central committee.
 At these councils two delegates elected from each branch plus the national committee will be entitled to attend.

-Other prominent members include: Paul McGarr, John Rose and Tom Hickey.